Iona Review and Specifications

-- "Andersons" (bar lounge on Deck 6) doubles as Library / relaxation lounge.
+- "Andersons" (gin bar lounge on Deck 6) doubles as Library / relaxation lounge.
 In the evening, Andersons serves with alcoholic drinks the nearby MDR restaurants.
-Lounge's focal point is its boutique gin distillery offering gin tastings and workshops (master classes).
+Lounge's focal point is the gin distillery, gin tastings and workshops (master classes).

 - "Brodie’s and Casino" (Deck 7) is a classic British pub bar with ship's largest selections of UK and international bottled beers, ales and ciders, drafts (draught beers), extensive wine menu, traditional British pub snacks (pork scratchings, crisps, peanuts).
 During the day, the pub offers live sporting, bingo, quizzes.
 By night, here are offered live entertainment, quiz games, game shows, karaoke.
 The adjacent Casino features latest gaming technologies and various gambling games, for novices and experts alike.

 - "The Sunset Bar" (Deck 8, Promenade's aft) provides easy access to The Club House.
 By day, it provides canopies (shaded seating) to relax with a drink and enjoy the sea views.

 - "The Gelateria" (Atrium's top level on Deck 8, at the entrance to The Quays) provides access to Promenade Deck. here are offered scoops of Italian gelato ice-cream, premium teas and coffees.